loschke/awesome-windsurfrules/README.md

 ## Why .windsurfrules?

-`.windsurfrules` is a powerful feature in Cursor AI that allows developers to define project-specific instructions for the AI.
+`.windsurfrules` is a powerful feature in Windsurf AI that allows developers to define project-specific instructions for the AI.
 Here's why you might want to use it:

 1. **Customized AI Behavior**: `.windsurfrules` files help tailor the AI's responses to your project's specific needs, ensuring more relevant and accurate code suggestions.